-filter\low\coverage\contigs.pl < contigs.fasta > contigs.goodcov.fasta quast.py --output-dir quast contigs.goodcov.fasta
+filter\low\coverage\contigs.pl < scaffolds.fasta > scaffolds.goodcov.fasta quast.py --output-dir quast scaffolds.goodcov.fasta

 We will use QUAST again (http://quast.sourceforge.net/) to generate some statistics on the assembly.

 This will create a directory called quast and create some statistics on the assembly you produced.